bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Once you&apos;'ve logged in, what you want to do is you want to create your account (bottom left).
-When you click on &apos;"create an account,&apos;" what&apos;'s going to happen is that they&apos;'re going to decide what kind of plan you want.
+Once you&apos;ve logged in, what you want to do is you want to create your account (bottom left).
+When you click on &apos;"create an account,&apos;" what&apos;s going to happen is that they&apos;re going to decide what kind of plan you want.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->